Quran-Journey/notes/README.md

+### Please note that work on this repository has been paused and more priority is being placed elsewhere
 # Parsing surah notes using google docs

 A google docs parser that utlizes google apis to parse Quran Journey surah notes.